submariner100/CoreMLDemo/README.md

 # CoreMLDemo
-From the Intro to Augmented Reality by Timothy Meixner Application implementing a machine learning model with CoreML and Vision that can do live predictions as well as Augmented Reality labels with ARKit that we are then able to add to identified objects.
+From the Intro to Augmented Reality by Timothy Meixner -
+An Application implementing a machine learning model with CoreML and Vision that can do live predictions as well as Augmented Reality labels with ARKit that we are then able to add to identified objects.

 A user can pan with his camera and select objects in his view.
 The app will predict